-Don’t walk into your time away cold.
+Don’t stumble into your time away cold.
 You might not want to plan it in as much detail as you do a normal workweek.
-That’s perfectly fine.
+That’s perfectly fine and understandable.

 But your time away is valuable, as are the people you’ll spend it with.
-So, what you want to do with that time away deserves some careful thought.
+So, what you want to do with your time away deserves some careful thought.

 7. Set an email autoresponder.